Please provide your Feedback for the 2026 Spring PD Day

 12:00pm-1:00pm (MST) with Mike Rowe, mikeroweWORKS Foundation

-Introduction: This short lunch and learn offers a brief overview of the mikeroweWORKS Foundation’s Work Ethic Curriculum and the S.W.E.A.T.
+This short lunch and learn offers a brief, no commitment overview of the mikeroweWORKS Foundation’s Work Ethic Curriculum and the S.W.E.A.T.
 Pledge (“Skill and Work Ethic Aren’t Taboo”).
 You will learn what the curriculum includes, how it is structured around 12 lessons, and how the four core pillars—work ethic, personal responsibility, delayed gratification, and a positive attitude—are woven throughout.
 The session is designed to help you understand the purpose of the program, where it comes from, and why its focus on employability skills is relevant for students pursing all career paths.
+This session is intended for administrators, career counselors, senior project teachers, CTE instructors, and other high school teachers interested in implementing this curriculum in their high school.

 1:00pm-4:00pm (MST) with Yolanda Westerberg, Westerberg Associates